In Depth Baby Product Reviews Led by a Pediatrician

 Conclusion

 With so many bedside sleepers and standalone bassinets to choose from, it can be frustrating to determine which product will be best for you and your newborn.
 You might even be wondering what features or functionality are really important.
 Ultimately, your choice should prioritize your sleeping goals and parenting style.
 Available sleepers range from bedside co-sleepers to free-standing or travel crib conversions, and each style has pros and cons.
 We've included a variety of potential bassinets thoughtfully selected to help you find the best fit for your lifestyle and budget.
-And if you're ready for a standard-size crib, check out our favorites in our best baby crib review and pair your choice with the best crib mattress.
+And if you're ready for a standard-size crib, check out our favorites in our baby crib review and pair your choice with a crib mattress.